The Safest and Most Dangerous Places in New Brunswick, NJ: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in New Brunswick is $279 per year, which is $185 less than the national average and $39 more than New Jersey's state average.
-Below we compare cities similar to New Brunswick:
+The overall cost of crime per resident in New Brunswick is $279 per year, which is $185 less than the national average and $39 more than New Jersey's state average.
+The comparison below uses cities similar to New Brunswick:

 • In Englewood Cliffs, NJ, crime costs $567 per person, which is $289 more than in New Brunswick.